Showing posts with label Great Power Politics. Show all posts

 Cyrus Janssen - March 12, 2024.

 [...]
 After the Russian invasion of Ukraine in February 2022, Germany and the EU introduced sanctions against Russia, while Russia responded by sharply decreasing its delivery of natural gas to Europe.
-This skyrocketed Germany's energy prices and severely damaged its economy.
-This is because before the invasion, Germany imported a whopping 55% of their gas from Russia.
-And it's precisely this cheap Russian gas that has been so important in enabling Germany to become an economic and industrial powerhouse.
+This caused Germany's energy prices to skyrocket and severely damaged its economy.
+Before the invasion, Germany imported a staggering 55% of its gas from Russia, and it was precisely this cheap Russian gas that enabled Germany to become an economic and industrial powerhouse.
 Of course, sanctioning your main energy supplier was never the smartest choice to begin with.
-The fallout cannot be understated.
-In the same year the war started, the market price for natural gas has increased more than 10 fold.
+The fallout cannot be understated: in the same year the war started, the market price for natural gas increased more than tenfold.

 » Ukraine's victory: whatever it takes, as long as it takes. «